Native gardening 101

 You will need to help some of the conditions for naturalized plants to thrive in, especially through weeding and watering.
 Urban neighbourhoods often have significantly lower water tables than natural landscapes, so it’s important to water plants in extended dry spells.

 Reaping the rewards

 A naturalized garden will almost certainly increase the number of wildlife sightings in your backyard.
-Plants with a high nectar content attract butterflies and hummingbirds, and some native plants that produce berries in late summer or early fall will attract forest songbirds on their southward migration.
-A well-placed small pond feature with trickling water may attract both birds (who will key in to woodland stream sounds) and amphibians such as green frogs (which disperse across the landscape in summer).
+Plants with a high nectar content attract butterflies and hummingbirds.
+Some native plants that produce berries in late summer or early fall will attract forest songbirds on their southward migration.
+A well-placed small pond feature with trickling water may attract both birds (which key in to woodland stream sounds) and amphibians such as green frogs (which disperse across the landscape in summer).

 A naturalized backyard can also be fun for kids, who naturally seem to love exploring wetlands and creeks, getting muddy and dirty and discovering new bugs and plants right in their own backyard.

 These gardens and the wildlife that visits them can really help get kids excited about nature.